 Prosecuting Domestic Violence Cases Without a Victim

-Having served for a combined thirteen years as prosecutors in the Manhattan District Attorney’s Office, the two founding members of Crotty Saland PC were privileged to be trained as prosecutors in the Domestic Violence Unit.
+Having served for a combined thirteen years as prosecutors in the Manhattan District Attorney’s Office, the two founding members of Saland Law were privileged to be trained as prosecutors in the Domestic Violence Unit.
 As such, our New York Domestic Violence lawyers and New York criminal defense attorneys understand the entire process of handling a Domestic Violence arrest from the initial 911 call to the arraignment.
 Equally important, our criminal defense lawyers have the real world experience to manage a case through the final resolution whether that means negotiating a favorable plea or taking a case to trial before a jury.
-In fact, one of the skills taught to Elizabeth Crotty and Jeremy Saland as Assistant District Attorneys was how to prosecute a Domestic Violence case without a cooperative witness or victim.
+In fact, one of the skills taught to Jeremy Saland as Assistant District Attorneys was how to prosecute a Domestic Violence case without a cooperative witness or victim.
 This ability is not only critical in successfully prosecuting crimes of Assault, Strangulation, Aggravated Harassment, Criminal Mischief and other offenses, but exemplifies the severity of any Domestic Violence arrest in New York.
 After all, even if a complainant does not want to go forward or wishes to “drop the charges,” prosecutors can potentially disregard the desires of an alleged victim.

 There are many means by which prosecutors can proceed in cases even where a complainant is uncooperative.
 Having prosecuted these cases and defended against the same, the following is a short list of some of the methods our criminal lawyers have encountered “victimless” Domestic Violence crimes on both sides of the law: